jskherman/jsk-lecnotes/content/example-doc.typ

 == Paper overview

 On the other hand, we denounce with righteous indignation and dislike men who are so beguiled and demoralized by the charms of the pleasure of the moment, so blinded by desire, that they cannot foresee the pain and trouble that are bound to ensue; and equal blame belongs to those who fail in their duty through weakness of will, which is the same as saying through shrinking from toil and pain.

 #blockquote[
   Euler's identity is $e^(pi i) + 1 = 0$.
 Do you really believe that they charged an armed enemy, or treated their children, their own flesh and blood, so cruelly, without a thought for their own interest or advantage?
+Such is Schrödinger's equation in @schrodinger:

-  $ i planck.reduce frac(diff, diff t) Psi lr((x comma t)) eq lr([minus frac(planck.reduce^2, 2 m) frac(diff^2, diff x^2) plus V lr((x comma t))]) Psi lr((x comma t)) $
+  $ i planck.reduce frac(diff, diff t) Psi lr((x comma t)) eq lr([minus frac(planck.reduce^2, 2 m) frac(diff^2, diff x^2) plus V lr((x comma t))]) Psi lr((x comma t)) $ <schrodinger>

+  #blockquote[
+    But who has any right to find fault with a man who chooses to enjoy a pleasure that has no annoying consequences, or one who avoids a pain that produces no resultant pleasure?
   ]
+]

 But I must explain to you how all this mistaken idea of reprobating pleasure and extolling pain arose.
 Increase ease-of-use to where `variable` and `print()` shall be of use.

-#figure(
-  caption: "Example code"
-)[
+#figure(caption: [Example `python` code printing text.])[#sourcecode(
 ```python
 if a != b:
   print("Hello world!")